dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/first-steps/bundles.md

 _Note:_ Because React don't delivers an ESM bundle right now, we have to create our own.

 Have a look at [this UDM example app](https://github.com/dnbexperience/eufemia-examples/tree/main/packages/example-umd-bundle) as well as the [this ESM example app](https://github.com/dnbexperience/eufemia-examples/tree/main/packages/example-esm-bundle).

-Read more about [Web Components](/uilib/usage/first-steps/web-components#web-components-with-esm-mjs) usage in ESM.